fergald/python-deep/README.txt

-__author__ = "Fergal Daly <fergal@esatclear.ie>"

-"""Flexible comparison of nested python datastrucures and objects.
+Flexible comparison of nested python datastrucures and objects.

-Composable regular expressions for data structures.
+Composable "regular expressions" for data structures.

 This module allows easy and flexible deep comparisons of datastructure.
 It's not well documented yet but it's a port to python